frankelavsky/academic_homepage/_posts/2024-11-26-how-to-make-a-good-talk.md

 This is all a performance.
 And while the fundamental performative parts of a talk aren’t too interesting at first (like just how to present yourself confidently and clearly), what makes a talk really exciting is when the speaker knows when to move beyond conventions.
 Remember: a talk is an opportunity, a rare chance to exist at the same time as other people and impart something onto them.

 You want to really *engage* your audience.
 And I hate to admit it, but in the age of TikTok, we can see how bad most engagement strategies are in talk performances.
+You don't need to design your talk like a 20 second video that is designed for people with 4 second attention spans, doomscrolling for dopamine.
+But it wouldn't hurt to learn from some of the strategies that more interesting people employ, TikTok and social media included.

 One of the best examples of a really fun and engaging strategy was employed by Don Knuth in his “Earthshaking Announcement” talk where he revealed iTex in 2010 to the TeX Users Group and rang a bell every time he said the name of his system “iTex.”
 The whole room was buzzing and laughing and absolutely riveted by his old school style of swapping transparencies on a projector instead of sharing his computer screen or having powerpoint slides.
 <div style="position:relative; overflow: hidden; width: 100%; padding-top: 56.25%;">